Takaogahara/100_days_of_code/README.md

 > ## Subjects
 >
 > The subjects will be divided in different repositories for better organization.
-> During the challenge I'll study these topics:
+> During the challenge I'll study these subjects:
 >
 > **1. Image Processing**
 >   - Theoretical topics in "Digital Image Processing - Rafael C. Gonzalez and Richard E. Woods";